Policy Enforcement

 That said, the below strategy is designed for more real-world scenarios where policy enforcement is needed for existing, running clusters with active usage.
 The three enforcement stages allow you to gradually roll out policy to these users/teams so best practices can be applied over time.

-Stage Admission Controller Mode Policy Group Report Violations for Running Workloads?
+Stage Admission Controller Mode Policy Group In-cluster Reporting?
 Enforce in CI?
 Enforce in Admission Controller?
 Tips

 Stage 1: Awareness